Resource Workflows

 If a command fails during container execution, this must be handled within the container itself (including any retry attempts).

-Kratix will not reschedule/retry any Pipelines which have failed as part of a Delete workflow.
+Kratix will not automatically reschedule/retry any Pipelines which have failed as part of a Delete workflow.